-In the government-led approach, they need to find innovative ways to encourage and incentivise proponents who go above and beyond their compliance requirements.
+In this approach, governments would need to find innovative ways to encourage and incentivise proponents who go above and beyond their compliance requirements.
 The key to this is to move away from rigid compliance system and recognise that there are other approaches to measuring how projects and proponents are performing.
 This could include more performance outcomes, rather than just acceptable solutions, embracing adaptive management practices, government reporting good performance rather than just non-conformance and other innovative ways of incentivising beyond compliance outcomes.